Cars brands and logos that start with K

 Kantanka Logo

-Among the leaders of the “K” group is a company from African Ghana, founded by Kwadwo Safo in 1992 – Kantanka Automobile.
+Among the leaders of the “K” group is Kantanka Automobile, a Ghanaian company founded by Kwadwo Safo in 1992.
 Today, it is the most popular brand in Africa, specializing in the licensed assembly and production of its vehicles.
 Its production group includes sedans and eight four-wheeler models in various categories.
-It is approached not only by civilians but also by government agencies in various African countries for the assembly and customization of military and armored vehicles.
-One of the important additional areas of the brand is the development and production of combat exoskeletons.
+Civilians and government agencies in various African countries assemble and customize military and armored vehicles.
+Another important area for the brand is the development and production of combat exoskeletons.

 Kieft